|This is an unofficial version.

 and may declare the survey or plan, or such portion thereof as he approves, to be the true and correct survey and plan of the land thereby affected, and may declare that all boundaries and lines fixed by the survey and plan, or part thereof so approved, are the true boundaries and lines, whether of roads, streets, lanes, rivers, or creeks, (when the rivers or creeks are defined on the plan by measurements or lines in such a manner as to be capable of absolute reproduction on the ground), or as between adjoining owners or between adjoining lots, and whether or not the boundaries and lines were in fact, before the approval, the true boundaries and lines; and, if the special survey and plan is a completed survey and plan, he may further declare that the plan or part thereof approved be substituted for all, or corresponding portions of all, former plans or surveys of the land affected that have been theretofore registered.

-14(1) Any person affected by an order of the Municipal Board made under section 11 may, within 30 days from the date of the order appeal the order to the Court of Queen's Bench.
+Any person affected by an order of the Municipal Board made under section 11 may, within 30 days from the date of the order appeal the order to the Court of King's Bench.

-14(2) Notwithstanding subsection (1), a judge of the Court of Queen's Bench may, upon application therefor made before or after the expiration of the time for filing an appeal, extend the time within which an appeal may be made under that subsection.
+Notwithstanding subsection (1), a judge of the Court of King's Bench may, upon application therefor made before or after the expiration of the time for filing an appeal, extend the time within which an appeal may be made under that subsection.

-14(3) Upon the filing of a notice of appeal under subsection (1) or within such extended period of time as may be granted under subsection (2), the appellant shall apply to a judge of the Court of Queen's Bench to fix a date for the hearing of the appeal.
+Upon the filing of a notice of appeal under subsection (1) or within such extended period of time as may be granted under subsection (2), the appellant shall apply to a judge of the Court of King's Bench to fix a date for the hearing of the appeal.

-14(5) The hearing of an appeal in the Court of Queen's Bench shall be a trial de novo and upon completion of the hearing the court may
+The hearing of an appeal in the Court of King's Bench shall be a trial de novo and upon completion of the hearing the court may

 (a) dismiss the appeal; or